Ahmad-Hindawy/STM32F103-RS485-Bootloader/README.md

 * Using [Arduino CLI](https://arduino.github.io/arduino-cli/platform-specification/) to integrate the flashing process in Arduino IDE.

 * Optimizing bootloader code to have a smaller memory footprint and a faster booting time.

+* Using UART activity with a timeout to enter bootloader mode.